Mobile App Development Cost

 Progressive Web Apps

 Some extra-large benefits, while losing out on some essentials, would be a fair description of what progressive web apps are.
-They are built to run offline, must be fast loading (especially for supporting mobile platforms), and must be responsive.
+We build an app which can run offline, loads faster (especially for supporting mobile platforms), and is responsive for all resolutions.
 One thing to be noted is, PWAs won’t support any browsers that don’t support HTML5, but almost every browser supports HTML5 now so it shouldn’t be a problem.

 The cost of PWAs would be a bit more than responsive websites, the idea is to fulfill all of Google’s criteria to be recognized as a PWA.
 The most important aspect where PWAs lag is that there is no central repository where they could be found, and no authority judging it, which means anyone could fetch any data they want using PWAs, it also means no one would be able to search your web app at one single place.